Prathisthapandey12/RISC-V-Assembler-and-Branch-Predictor/README.md

 ## Usage
-Assembler
+1.Assembler
  To assemble an assembly code file, use the following command: g++ assembler.cpp
  The output will be the corresponding machine code, saved to an output file.

-Branch Predictor
+2.Branch Predictor
  To run the branch predictor on a set of branch instructions, use the following command: g++ branch-prediction.cpp
  You can specify different prediction strategies and evaluate their performance.

 ## Contact
-Name: Prathistha Pandey
+ - Name: Prathistha Pandey
-Github: Prathisthapandey12
+ - Github: Prathisthapandey12